Morong Church: History

 The town of Morong traces its origins to the pioneering work of the Franciscans Juan de Plasencia and Diego de Oropesa.
 Both were responsible for starting most of the lake town mission in 1578.
 They constructed chapels (visitas) attached to a bigger settlement to allow religious and civil administration.
 Later, this settlement was converted into Pueblo de Morong and was made the provincial capital of the Franciscan Order at that time.
 Baras, Tanay, Pililla, Cardona, Binangonan and Teresa were the visitas under Pueblo de Morong.

 Plasencia was well known for his mastery of Tagalog and is credited with compiling a dictionary of the vernacular and writing a draft of a catechism which is later used for composing the Doctrina Christiana (1593), the first book printed in the Philippines.

 It was not until 1586 that Morong had a friar named Blas de la Madre de Dios assigned as first minister of the pueblo.
 He constructed a wooden church on the south bank of the river, but it was burned down together with a large part of the pueblo in 1612.
-After three years, a new church was built of stone and mortar on elevated ground at the opposite bank of Morong River which ensured its safety from floods and fires.
+After three years, a new church was built of stone and mortar on elevated ground at the opposite bank of the Morong River which ensured its safety from floods and fires.
 It measured 42 varas long by 12 varas wide, had a single nave with semi-circular apse, built under the direction of Chinese master craftsmen.
 The church, dedicated to Saint Jerome, was completed in 1620.
-The church had remained substantially unchanged until 1850–53, when Máximo Rico commissioned Bartolomé Palatino, a native of Paete, to renovate the facade and build a bell tower.
+The church had remained substantially unchanged until 1850–53, when Máximo Rico commissioned Bartolomé Palatino, a native of Paete, to renovate the façade and build a bell tower.

-The new Baroque facade with a towering height of 20 varas was completed on February 6, 1853, almost three years after its construction.
+The new Baroque façade with a towering height of 20 varas was completed on February 6, 1853, almost three years after its construction.

 The Order of the Franciscan Missionaries were first assigned in the church of Morong.
 As a proof, the Franciscan coat or arms is seen on the main facade of the bell tower, the hands of Jesus and Francis of Assisi.
 Next were Columban Missionaries.